-Making sure you grab the proper engagement present for the happy couple is key.
-Find out how to handle the task with these 3 tips.
+Making sure you give the right engagement present to the happy couple is key.
+Find out how to handle the task with these 3 tips from Modern Manners Guy.

-As I was saying, with so many people getting engaged and you being the popular person you are, chances are you will be called with the good news right away.
-Your happiness for them might turn to panic, however, when you find yourself asking “What do I get them for an engagement gift?”
-Don’t worry; you’ll be able to handle this task with ease after reading my top three tips for the proper engagement gift.
+With so many people getting engaged and you being the popular person you are, chances are you will be called with the good news right away.
+Your happiness for the couple might turn to panic, however, when you find yourself wondering, “What do I get them for an engagement gift?”
+Don’t worry; you’ll be able to handle this task with ease after reading my top three tips for the proper engagement gift:

-What about when it comes to an engagement party?
-Again, engagement gifts are a way to say “Congratulations”; they’re not a competition.
+What about if you're going to an engagement party?
+Again, engagement gifts are a way to say “Congratulations!”
+They’re not a competition.
 Keep it simple with a nice picture frame, a photo album, or a gift certificate to a restaurant.
 If you need more guidance, you can buy off the registry, but by all means do not go overboard.
 If you plan to do that, I highly recommend waiting for the wedding.
 After all, would you want the appetizer to taste better than the main dish?